e-paj/M2M_Tech/README.md

-This is codes and visualization for Machine Learning by M2M Tech.
+These are the codes and visualizations for Machine Learning by M2M Tech.